Sabrina Karabaeva, Screenwriter and Animator

 Each character and each story set a certain atmosphere and vibe of the movie.
 Being guided by this vibe, I looked for appropriate visual and stylistic references, and all kinds of information on the topic.
-During the production of the episode about Tanya, looked up and discovered how the Czech towns on Christmas Eve, the character herself and her friends, her room, etc. look like.
-For the episode about the director of the plant, I studied the plant’s production; the episode about the vet – the history of his profession, with the main focus on the bizarre treatment techniques, how the examination room and medical equipment look like.
+During the production of the episode about Tanya, I looked up and discovered what the Czech towns on Christmas Eve, the character herself and her friends, her room, etc. looked like.
+For the episode about the director of the plant, I studied the plant’s production; the episode about the vet – the history of his profession, with the main focus on the bizarre treatment techniques, including how the examination room and medical equipment looked.

 After devouring all the information, it was time to draw the staged frame-colored picture that could become the actual frame of the future movie.
-Then comes the time for writing the director’s script and drawing the storyboard.
-It happens almost simultaneously.
+Then came time for writing the director’s script and drawing the storyboard; it happens almost simultaneously.
 At the same time, I edited the soundtrack, added some pauses or noises, filling or synchronic.
-When I am finally content with the result, I listen to the recording with my eyes closed and write down everything that I imagine – this’ how the director’s script was created.
-Then I put finishing touches on the storyboard, define the positions of cuts, think, how the camera is going to move, what angle to choose, think over the actions of the puppeteer, etc. After that, I assemble animatic, meaning the edited sound illustrated by the framing.
+When I am finally content with the result, I listen to the recording with my eyes closed and write down everything that I imagine – this is how the director’s script was created.
+Then I put finishing touches on the storyboard, defined the positions of cuts, thought about how the camera was going to move, what angle to choose, thought over the actions of the puppeteer, etc. After that, I assembled animatic, meaning the edited sound illustrated by the framing.
 That’s how the draft of the movie was made.

-During the final stage, it’s necessary to make the final storyboard.
-It differs from the draft by its neatness, detailed, clearer to the cameraman and production designer, animator.
-The episodes, scenes, editing frames are marked, specific notes for the cameraman are made (panning, gating, closeup.
-Whether it is a video or animation, etc.), direct speech and the detailed description of the action in the frame are featured.
+During the final stage, it was necessary to make the final storyboard.
+It differs from the draft by its neatness, detail, clarity to the cameraman and production designer, animator.
+The episodes, scenes, editing frames are marked, specific notes for the cameraman are made (panning, gating, closeup – whether it is a video or animation, etc.), direct speech and the detailed description of the action in the frame are featured.

 Masha Sedyaeva, Animation Director

-Natasha (the production designer) and I, came up with the legend about him: how Mahmud was born in Saudi Arabia and was the son of a sheikh.
+Natasha and I came up with the legend about him: how Mahmud was born in Saudi Arabia and was the son of a sheikh.
 Later, he was kidnapped and sold into slavery.
 After numerous turns of fate and long years of roaming the world, he ended up in India, where he mastered all the spiritual practices imaginable and unimaginable.
-But once, he had a vision of a beautiful stranger who told him she would be waiting for him in the circus in Yekaterinburg, the snake charmer took off without hesitation.
+But once he had a vision of a beautiful stranger who told him she would be waiting for him in the circus in Yekaterinburg, the snake charmer took off without hesitation.

 The snake charmer took off without hesitation.
 When we need to make characters very quickly, we use cardboard.
 If the figures in the frame are needed to be three-dimensional, plasticine is used.
 Initially, the corrugated cardboard was used.
 The toothpicks controlling puppets were easily placed in folds.
 It could have been painted in any preferable way, and the flat image could have been used as a special stylistic effect.
 It is seemingly quite primitive, but poetical at the same time.
 Later on, the flat figures began to seem trite.
 Something that was considered the style, turned into the poverty of the frame.
 The dimensions were needed by the cameraperson, Masha.
 Flat, one-dimensional characters are tiresome to film.

-We faced the transitional period during the production of Tanya.
-That time, only the heads of the leading characters were made three-dimensional of painted plaster.
+We faced the transition period during the production of Tanya.
+At the time, only the heads of the leading characters were made three-dimensional out of painted plaster.
 Later, I got tired of fiddling with it and switched to plasticine.
 As it turns out, it is also possible to paint it, plus it has its own advantages when it comes to animation – we can change the shape of the figure right in front of the camera without damaging the construction.
-Of course, with the plasticine being painted, it’s undesirable to crumple it too frequently because of the appearing cracks of the paint.
-This is why we make the joints of wire to enable movement.
+Of course, with the plasticine being painted, it’s undesirable to crumple it too frequently because the paint cracks on it easily.
+This is why we make the joints of wire, to enable movement.

-In “the double appointment,” the main characters are fully made of plasticine.
+In “The Double Appointment,” the main characters are fully made of plasticine.
 There is also 3D.
-I needed it to show the contrast between mechanistic, surrealistic, militaristic and humane, living, real.
+I needed it to show the contrast between mechanistic, surrealistic, militaristic and humane (living, real).
 In the production of “Tomorrow,” I used cardboard because making a hundred characters of plasticine would have been equivalent to suicide.
-Corrugated cardboard wasn’t the right fit in this case because it was too rough for the figures of this size.
+Corrugated cardboard wasn’t the right fit in this case because it was too rough for figures of this size.
 I used pressed cardboard with its thickness being similar to the thickness of the human body.

 There were dozens of characters in the frame.
-It was impossible to synchronize all their movements on film; this is why frame-by-frame animation was used.
+It was impossible to synchronize all their movements on film; hence frame-by-frame animation was used.
 The body joints were made of wire that could endure the weight of the cardboard.
 During the production of “Eight hundred times,” we were dealing with a strict deadline.
 So, it was shot practically in one day.
-That was the reason for choosing cardboard (also pressed, but very thin this time, similar to the kind of which cereal boxes are made).
+That was the reason for choosing cardboard (also pressed, but very thin this time, similar to the kind of which cereal boxes are made from).

-The size of the figures was very small (no bigger than five centimeters).
+The figures were very small in size (no bigger than five centimeters).
 For the new episode, we don’t have a specific time limit, and the script is very juicy and simply hilarious.
-That is why we went back to using painted plasticine because it allows creating spectacular characters.
+That is why we went back to using painted plasticine – because it allows creating spectacular characters.
 The set is again made of cardboard, with the exception of the ones that have to come in contact with water – in this case, plastic was used.

 Filming was done at the same time with the production of the set.
 When everything was ready for the scene, it was filmed by half of the crew, with another half continuing to create the props for the following scenes.